The Court: Korumburra Magistrates Court

 The Outcome:

 Our solicitor appeared at court for the diversion hearing and made submissions on behalf of the client.
-Following submissions, the Magistrate granted the client an opportunity on a diversion plan with specific conditions for six months.
+Following the submissions, the Magistrate granted the client an opportunity to enter into a six-month diversion plan with specific conditions.

 This was a hard-fought case that resulted in an excellent outcome for our client.
 Thanks to our close attention to detail and forceful negotiations, we were able to help our client keep his criminal record clean by persuading the Magistrate to grant a diversion plan.